godotengine/godot-website/collections/_article/godotcon-us-2026.md

 If you would like to be a part of the conference by giving a talk or a workshop, please submit your proposals through the link below.
 We are looking for a diverse range of topics, from beginner to advanced, so don't hesitate to submit your ideas.
 Of note: We have a lot more room for workshops this year on the 20th of July.

-[**➡️ Call for submissions**](https://talks.godotengine.org/godotcon-boston-2026/cfp), Deadline: 1st of June
+[**➡️ Call for submissions**](https://talks.godotengine.org/godotcon-boston-2026/cfp), Deadline: 1st of June 2026

 We are also actively looking for sponsors to support GodotCon Boston.
 If you or your company would be interested in learning more about sponsorship opportunities, feel free to reach out to [president@scenetree.org](mailto:president@scenetree.org).

-Want to show off your Godot related project?
+Want to show off your Godot-related project?
 Whether you have some really handy toolset or an amazing game made in Godot, submit to be a part of the showcase.

-[**➡️ Showcase submissions**](https://talks.godotengine.org/godotcon-boston-2026/cfp), Deadline: 1st of June
+[**➡️ Showcase submissions**](https://talks.godotengine.org/godotcon-boston-2026/cfp), Deadline: 1st of June 2026

 ### Call for volunteers